The FBI wrote MLK a letter.

 Then points to my sack.
 "And this?
 What's in here?"

 At the top, a clear plastic bag of toiletries.
-He holds it up high, close to his face, giving it a good long look.
+Holding it up high, he brings it close to his face and gives it a good long look.
 Then he shines his flashlight into the sack.
 Sees everything: A computer, bag of clothes, sleeping mat.

 "What?", feigning surprise— "No clothes?"

 "And why do you have this?"
-He asks absently, showing me both the ID and my notebook in one hand.
+He asks absently, holding both my ID and notebook in one hand.